lgiancaUTH/iacta-est-2023/README.md

 Repository for the Image Analysis for CTA Endovascular Stroke Therapy (IACTA-EST) Data Challenge!
-A date challenge part of the [2023 IEEE International Symposium on Biomedical Imaging (ISBI)](http://2023.biomedicalimaging.org/en/CHALLENGES.html).
+A data challenge part of the [2023 IEEE International Symposium on Biomedical Imaging (ISBI)](http://2023.biomedicalimaging.org/en/CHALLENGES.html).